profiq/ai-web-explorer/README.md

 - Integrating it with other tools such as test case generators.
 - Use collected titles to fine-tune an LLM to generate better titles in the future.

+Feel free to contribute by reporting bugs or suggesting new features by creating an issue!